 The IF function can be “nested“.
 A “nested IF” refers to a formula where at least one IF function is nested inside another in order to test for more conditions and return more possible results.
 Each IF statement needs to be carefully “nested” inside another so that the logic is correct.

-So we could automate to choose the smallest size rate, or cheapest by using Google Sheet formulas.
+So we could automate choosing the smallest size rate, or cheapest by using Google Sheet formulas.
 (Sample)

 IFERROR returns a custom result when a formula generates an error.
 It generates a correct result when no error is detected in Google sheet functions.
 IFERROR is an elegant way to trap and manage errors, and the syntax is here: